i-love-flamingo/flamingo-commerce/Readme.md

 ## What problems does Flamingo Commerce solve?

-* Modern Architecture: Break monolithic e-commerce architeture to allow scaling and maintainability.
+* Modern Architecture: Break monolithic e-commerce architecture to allow scaling and maintainability.
 * Modern Architecture: Use it to build commerce for headless commerce solutions
 * Real time commerce: Build personalized experiences - without the need to cache rendered pages